HouseCrafter: Lifting Floorplans to 3D Scenes with 2D Diffusion Model: Experiment

-Regarding 3D scenes, we conduct an user study, involving 12 participants, to compare our results with baseline methods in terms of perceptual quality and coherence to the given floorplan.
-For each baseline, 8 pairs of meshes (our vs. baseline) are shown to the participant.
-We also add 3 pairs with grounthtruth meshes, resulting in a total of 228 data points.
-In addition, we report IS calculated from RGB images rendered at random poses for each scene.
-For methods that have layout guidance, mAP of instance segmentation is also reported.
-We provide more details about evaluation in the Appendix ~\ref{sec_t:details_eval}.
+Finally, we evaluate the quality of generated 3D scenes.
+To this end, we first conduct a user study, involving 12 participants, to compare our approach with baseline methods in terms of perceptual quality and coherence to the given floorplan.
+For each baseline, 8 pairs of meshes (our vs. baseline) are shown to the participants.
+We also add 3 pairs with ground-truth meshes, as a means to justify the trustworthiness of the user study results, resulting in a total of 228 data points.
+In addition, we report IS calculated from RGB images \emph{rendered} at random camera poses for each generated scene.
+We provide more details about evaluation in the supplementary material.